 Tangier is one of my family’s favorite destinations anywhere in the world.
 Exploring this vibrant melting pot is a must-do for adventurous families like mine.
 So make plans to Rock the Kasbah, meet a snake charmer, ride a camel, shop in a souk and check out the Caves of Hercules!

-If you’re looking for other things to do in Morocco and want to plan your own trip, check out this post about planning your own Morocco itinerary.
+If you’re looking for other things to do in Morocco and want to plan your own trip, check out this post about planning your own Morocco trip with kids.

 About the author: From a young age, Lisa has loved traveling the world!
 Growing up in tropical Miami, she eventually settled in the bustling Philadelphia area.
 Although a former lawyer, travel is her true passion.
 Lisa writes for the family-friendly travel website, Hilton Mom Voyage, as well as top-rated We Said Go Travel.